distek/panel.nvim/README.md

 Three main things we need to focus on here in the `open` function:

 1. Create a new window (if the command doesn't already do this)
+   - if the command has a `toggle` and an `open` command, using the `open` is usually the way to go
 2. Store the buffer ID of the created window
-3. Hide whatever the original window was (if not set in the command's args, see the Trouble example for a special case)
+3. Hide `vim.api.nvim_win_hide(winid)` whatever the original window was (if not set in the command's args, see the Trouble example for a special case)
 4. Return the buffer ID

 Here's some more examples: